Chima Uzoka: Return to Global Makati

 After a short stint with Stallion Laguna, Uzoka returned to his former club Global Makati.

 Azkals Development Team

 Before the 2020 Philippines Football League, he signed for Azkals Development Team in the Philippines, playing in three games for ADT in the COVID-19 pandemic-shortened 2020 season and scoring a brace against Mendiola FC 1991 in a 5–0 victory.

 Dynamic Herb Cebu

 In March 31, 2022, Dynamic Herb Cebu announced the signing of Uzoka for the 2022 Philippines Football League season.

 International career

-Born in Zamboanga City, Philippines to a Nigerian father and a Filipino mother, Uzoka is eligible to represent either Philippines or Nigeria at international level.
+Uzoka is eligible to represent either Philippines or Nigeria at international level through his parents.

 Philippines U19

-In 2015, Uzoka was called up to the Philippines U19 team for the 2015 AFF U-19 Youth Championship held at Laos National Stadium, Vientiane, Laos.
-He made his debut for Philippines U19 in a 4−1 defeat against Thailand U19.
+Uzoka was called up to the Philippines under-19 team for the 2015 AFF U-19 Youth Championship in Laos.
+He made his debut in a 4−1 defeat to Thailand.

 Philippines U23

-Uzoka was part of the Philippines U22 squad that competed in the 2019 Southeast Asian Games held in the Philippines.
-He made his debut for the U22 team in a 1–1 draw against Cambodia U22.
+Uzoka was part of the Philippines squad for the 2019 Southeast Asian Games on home soil, making his debut in a 1–1 draw with Cambodia.